indieun2/NotepadV2/README.md

 **A advanced version of the basic Windows Notepad**
 ## It will take a while to load for the first time since it uses the basic Visual Studio publishing build
 Enjoy!!!!
+Made by King(@indieun2) on Discord
+Discord server on my profile
+Join it if you need help
+##